SineGwabs/HistoryApp/README.md

 WELCOME TO THE FUTURE’S PAST WITH THE HISTORY APP

-NOW AVAVILABLE FOR FREE DOWNLOAD ON THE GOOGLE PLAY STORE

 References:
 Hearst Magazine Media,Inc..2024.
 Famous Historical People, 02 January 2024.[Online].
 Available at https://www.biography.com [Accessed 29 March 2024]